inspectorG4dget/commentlogger/README.md

 commentlogger uses Python's `sys.settrace()` mechanism to intercept line-by-line execution.
 When a decorated function runs:

 1. The decorator extracts all comments from the function's source code
-2. As each line executes, it checks if that line has a comment
+1. As each line executes, it checks if that line has a comment
-3. If a comment exists, it logs the comment text before executing the line
+1. If a comment exists, it logs the comment text before executing the line
+1. If the comment specifies a log level, use that loglevel
+   Eg: `# warning: [message]` will log `message` as a warning.
+This will work only if `setLevel` allows for warnings to be emitted.
+   Shorthand also works: `# w: [message]` or `# warn: [message]` or `# wa: [message]` will behave identically.
+   Caveat: if two loglevels share a shorthand/prefix, the lexicographically first level will be used.
-4. Execution continues normally
+1. Execution continues normally

 ## Performance Considerations